Mary Celeste: Natural phenomena

+Explosion

+Arthur N. Putman, a New York insurance appraiser, investigated the records of the event in 1910.
+He noted that the ship's log contained several mentions of ominous rumbling and small explosion sounds from the hold.
+He posited that a more intense explosion had then occurred, and in response, a sailor ventured below deck with an open flame or lit cigar that ignited the fumes, causing an explosion violent enough to dislodge the top of the hatch, which had been found in an unusual position.
+Putman further postulated that in a panicked terror, the captain, his family, and the crew boarded the lone lifeboat, cut the rope, and abandoned Mary Celeste.

-An earthquake on the seabed could have caused sufficient turbulence on the surface to damage parts of Mary Celestes cargo, thus releasing noxious fumes.
+A sequence of events considered by Begg begins with damage caused to parts of Mary Celestes cargo, followed by the release of gaseous fumes.
 Rising fears of an imminent explosion could have led Briggs to order the ship's abandonment; the displaced hatches suggest that an inspection, or an attempted airing, had taken place.
-The New York World of January 24, 1886 drew attention to a case in which a vessel carrying alcohol had exploded.
-The same newspaper's issue of February 9, 1913 cited a seepage of alcohol through a few porous barrels as the source of gases that may have caused or threatened an explosion in Mary Celestes hold.
-Briggs's cousin Oliver Cobb was a strong proponent of this theory, in which a sufficiently alarming scenario—rumblings from the hold, the smell of escaping fumes and possibly an explosion—could have caused Briggs to have ordered the evacuation of the ship.
+The New York World of January 24 1886 had drawn attention to a case in which a vessel carrying alcohol had exploded.
+The same newspaper's issue of February 9 1913 cited a seepage of alcohol through a few porous barrels as the source of gases that may have caused or threatened an explosion in Mary Celestes hold.
+Briggs' cousin Oliver Cobb was a strong proponent of this theory, in which a sufficiently alarming scenario—rumblings from the hold, the smell of escaping fumes, and possibly an explosion—could have caused Briggs to have ordered the evacuation of the ship.
 In his haste to leave the ship before it exploded, Briggs may have failed to properly secure the yawl to the tow line.
 A sudden breeze could have blown the ship away from the occupants of the yawl, leaving them to succumb to the elements.
-The lack of damage from an explosion and the generally sound state of the cargo upon discovery tend to weaken this case.
 (Note: In Genoa, 9 of the 1,701 barrels of alcohol were found empty, through seepage or minor damage.
 The remainder of the barrels were intact.
 This was considered an acceptable loss for a cargo of this kind.)